robotur/MemoryAid_AMDBP/README.md

 # MemoryAid — AMD Blueprint Competition

-MemoryAid is a compact, affordable, and accessible digital notetaker designed for moments when ideas appear suddenly.
-Instead of reaching for a phone or notebook, users can record a note instantly through a small wearable or clip-on device.
-It’s built for people who frequently forget tasks or want a fast, low-effort way to capture information.
+MemoryAid is a compact and affordable digital notetaker designed for moments when ideas appear suddenly.
+Instead of reaching for a phone or notebook, users can record a note instantly from a small device worn or kept close at hand.
+It aims to support people who often forget tasks or lose track of ideas by giving them a simple and reliable tool.

 ## Overview

-- **Quick Voice Capture:** Users can say short trigger phrases like “mat 32” during class or daily routines.
-  When the device connects to the internet, these clips are sent to the cloud, where an AI service processes them into clear notes such as:
-  *“You have homework from Tuesday’s math class.”*

-- **Cloud-Based Processing:** To save battery and keep the device simple, all language processing happens in the cloud.
-The device only records and sends small audio snippets when online.
+- **Instant Access:** The device can be clipped to clothing, a bag, or kept near the mouth so notes can be taken the moment something comes to mind.

-- **Compact & Low Cost:** Uses inexpensive components and a simple design, making it lightweight, discreet, and easy to carry.
+- **Small & Low Cost:** Built with inexpensive components and a minimal design to keep it lightweight, discreet, and easy to carry.

-- **Modular Design:** Different attachments or modules (clip, lanyard, wearable mount) allow users to configure the device to their lifestyle.

-- **Wireless Charging:** The device supports wireless charging for convenience and daily use without cables.
+- **Voice-Based Input:** Users can record short notes with a single button press or quick voice activation, removing the need for screens or menus.
+- **Straightforward Storage:** Notes are saved digitally for later review or transfer to another device.

 ## Why MemoryAid?

-Writing notes or unlocking a phone during a busy moment can cause important thoughts to disappear.
-MemoryAid solves this by being always reachable and able to store information quickly without interrupting the user’s flow.
-Short voice cues become complete, organized notes once processed in the cloud.
+Many people lose track of ideas simply because writing them down takes too long.
+MemoryAid solves this by being always within reach and ready in seconds, preserving information exactly as the user remembers it.

 ## Goal

-To provide a fast, practical, and accessible way to preserve information exactly when the user remembers it, improving time management and reducing forgetfulness through a simple and reliable device.
+To provide an accessible, practical, and low-effort way to capture and preserve information, helping users manage their time and daily tasks more effectively.